MalikSaint/MalikSaint/README.md

 <a href="https://linkedin.com/in/malik-st-surin-b29298399"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Burning desire to further my education in the IT/Cybersecurity field.
+Strong desire to further my education in the IT/Cybersecurity field.

 ## Objective